docpad-archive/documentation/extend/plugin-write.html.md

 		name: 'yourpluginname'
 ```

-What this does is extends our BasePlugin from DocPad, and returns the `YourPlugin` class.
-Of course you should change the `YourPlugin` references to whatever your plugin is actually called.
+This extends the `BasePlugin` class (provided by DocPad), and returns the `YourPlugin` class.
+(You probably want to come up with a better name, though. ☺)

-The [BasePlugin](https://github.com/bevry/docpad/blob/master/src/lib/plugin.coffee) is important as it provides some of the tucked away magic for our plugins.
-But what is even more important, is the plugin events that your plugin will hook into to provide it's functionality.
+The [`BasePlugin`](https://github.com/bevry/docpad/blob/master/src/lib/plugin.coffee) is important.
+Among other kinds of magic it provides for plugins, it lets your plugin to hook into the events it needs to, in order to provide its functionality.
 [You can discover the plugin events available to you on the Events Page.](/docpad/events)

 ### `package.json`